 BRS Roadside Service is one of the most comprehensive offerings on the market right now and it has the best towing distance on offer.
-Most plans from other roadside assistance plan providers only offer you five miles of towing for the basic plan – with Best Roadside Service you get 75 miles.
+Most of the best roadside assistance services (opens in new tab) only offer you five miles of towing for the basic plan – with Best Roadside Service you get 75 miles.
 That’s an impressive distance considering competitors put 100 miles as part of their expensive premier packages.

-The company is also one of the only roadside assistance companies reviewed to have accreditation with the Better Business Bureau (BBB).
-It’s also got a solid A+ rating with an average customer review of 4.5 stars.
+The company is also one of the only roadside assistance companies reviewed to have accreditation with the Better Business Bureau (BBB) and enjoys an A+ rating, plus a very decent customer review score.
 In fact, customer service seems to be one of the big promises of the company that has, according to reviews, managed to get service to stranded customers within half an hour of a call.
 You’ll also get benefits tacked onto your membership like theme park discounts, hotel reservation discounts, coupons and a concierge service.

 BRS review: The fine print

 BRS has a nifty way of providing you with a plan that suits your budget.
 If you’d like to protect a specific vehicle, then you pay $65 and the plan is tacked onto a vehicle and it doesn’t matter who sits behind the wheel when something goes wrong.
 With the Individual Plan you pay $84.95 and the plan is tacked onto the person, so no matter what car you’re driving in, the plan has got your back.